Bloggbild för: Guide: Natural Tips and Products for Eczema and Dry Skin

 Note that it can sting quite a bit on broken skin (for example if you have scratched a lot) so be careful.
 Try and find a concentration that works.

 Do you have a child or baby with eczema?
-Then read this blog article.
+Then read our information about treating eczema in small children.

 Do supplements help?

 Yes, they can really support skin problems and eczema.
-At the same time as you review your dietary choices.
+While also reviewing your dietary choices.
 Here are some tips on which supplements you can focus on.

-Probiotics – lactic acid bacteria can make a difference since the skin often reflects gut health.
+• Probiotics can make a difference since the skin often reflects gut health.

-Vitamin D has shown good results for people with eczema.
+• Vitamin D has given good results for people with eczema.
 Take preferably 2000 IU per day.

 Do you have a dry scalp?
-Then read this blog article.
+We have information that can help you.

 Feel free to comment and tell us what you think works well for your eczema skin!